cpwardell/FiNGS/README.md

 These "OxoG" artifacts have a telltale read orientation, with the majority of ALT reads in the artifact orientation.
 All C>A|G>T variants are classified as being part of two binomial distributions, one centered at 0.5 (50% artifact orientation, 50% non-artifact orientation) and the other at 0.9 (90% artifact orientation reads).
 C>A|G>T variants classified as OxoG are removed.
 This filter could be switched off if desired by setting a value of 2 or greater (only 0 to 1 values are possible, ensuring all variants would PASS the filter).

+24. **Ontarget filter**.
+Default bed file in None (i.e. all variants PASS).
+Excludes variants that are not contained within the regions specified in a bed file.

 ## Dictionary of values reported in the metrics files
 The `filtered.results.date.txt` output file is the `normal.combined.txt` and `tumor.combined.txt` files joined by column, with additional columns for each filter containing TRUE/FALSE for whether or not that variant passed that filter.
 Each row is a single variant.